 We sell Snappi Fasteners, available here.
 These are the modern version of Pins, but with no sharp points for pricking.
-While Snappis are not necessary for use with your nappies, they make life a lot easier.
+While Snappis are not necessary for use with your nappies but they help secure the inserts.

 Newborn (2.5-6kg): 30x40cm (12x16")

 Infant (5-9kg): 35x53cm (14x21")

 Toddler (13-18kg).
 43x58cm (17x23")

 Please note, sizes shrink after the initial washes to the size correct for the weights for which they are indicated.